gvellut/jncep/README.md

 ### Configuration file

-Some configuration options can be set in a configuration file.
+Just like the login and password, other options can be set in a configuration file.
 Here are the options that are used by the `epub` subcommand (and also by `update`):

 - EMAIL
 - PASSWORD